vedhapant/is310-coding-assignments/init-is310/README.md

 4. AI Tool/Workflow

-I plan to use Claude for this course to help with coding questions and debugging.
+I plan to use Github copilot and claude for this course to help with coding questions and debugging.